Samsung/ONE/README.md

 ## Feature Request

-You can suggest development of ONE's features that are not yet available.
+You can suggest development of **ONE**'s features that are not yet available.

 The functions requested so far can be checked in the [popular feature request](https://github.com/Samsung/ONE/issues?q=label%3AFEATURE_REQUEST+) list.